ABC Blog

 Do Raccoons Eat Rats?
 What About Mice?

-While not quite at their level, raccoons are kind of like goats–they’ll eat pretty much anything if they have no other choice.
+While not quite at their level, raccoons are like goats–they’ll eat pretty much anything if they have no other choice.
 So, the technical answer to this question is yes.
-Raccoons will absolutely eat these smaller rodents if there is no better option available to them.
+Raccoons will eat these smaller rodents if there is no better option available to them.

 Answer: you’re going to create a raccoon problem.
 It’s hard to say whether that’s better or worse than having rats or mice, but it probably isn’t a question of either-or.

 Why?
-Because if you try to entice raccoons to your property to control the rats, or if you have them to deal with mice, they’re going to go after other food sources first.
+Because if you try to entice raccoons to your property to control the rats, or if you have them deal with mice, they will go after other food sources first.
 Plants.
 Animals.
 Garbage.
 They’ll wreak havoc on your property.

 The better option is to consider what other ways you might be able to deal with your rodent problem naturally.